-Fibroadenomas, are commonly found solid, non-tender masses in young women.
-They present as firm, mobile, and rubbery masses and may be multiple in 15-20% of cases.
-Breast imaging possibly followed by biopsy is confirmatory.
-The mass size, ultrasonographic features and level of patient concern often determine need for excision.
+Fibroadenomas are commonly found in young women.
+They present as solid, nontender, firm, mobile, rubbery masses and may be multiple in 15-20% of cases.
+Breast imaging may assist, but sometimes biopsy is needed to confirm the diagnosis.
+The mass size, ultrasonographic features, and level of patient concern often determine need for excision.

 Simple cysts occur in up to 7% of women.
-Simple cysts should be mobile, with discrete borders, and feel fluctuant or even “elastic.”
+Simple cysts are mobile, with discrete borders, and feel fluctuant or even “elastic.”
 Ultrasound should be performed to differentiate a simple from a complex cyst.
-If the cyst is simple, repeat breast exam can be performed in 2-4 months; and the patient returned to routine screening if cyst is stable or resolves.
+If the cyst is simple, repeat breast exam can be performed in 2-4 months and the patient returned to routine screening if the cyst remains stable or resolves.
 Office aspiration may be warranted if there is severe persistent pain.
 If the mass is still palpable after aspiration or if it recurs, further evaluation is indicated.
-Complex cysts may require frequent ultrasonographic follow-up, aspiration or even removal depending on the complexity or radiological features.
+Complex cysts may require frequent ultrasonographic follow-up, aspiration, or even removal depending on the complexity or radiological features.

-Breast abscesses can be classified as either lactational or nonlactational.
-The incidence of lactational abscesses in breastfeeding women is 0.1%, and up to 3% in the setting of mastitis.
-Non-lactational abscesses have been associated with tattoos, nipple piercings, and after radiation or surgery.
+Breast abscesses can be classified as either lactation or non-lactation related.
+The incidence of lactation abscesses in breastfeeding women is 0.1%, and up to 3% in the setting of mastitis.
+Non-lactation abscesses have been associated with tattoos, nipple piercings, and after radiation or surgery.
 On exam, erythema, skin warmth and thickening, and tenderness are characteristic.
 Puerperal abscesses can be managed with antibiotics and serial ultrasound guided aspiration.
 Incision and drainage may be necessary for larger abscesses or if conservative management fails.

 Fat necrosis occurs in <1% of women, usually as a result of trauma.
 It can also be secondary to injections or placement of foreign substances, including breast implants.
 Areas of fat necrosis can become fibrotic and appear immobile and diffuse, similar to malignancy.
 Galactoceles are caused by obstruction of milk ducts, often during weaning.
 On exam, they are soft, cystic, and typically systemic findings are absent.
 The diagnosis can be made by aspiration revealing a milky substance.
 No further workup is necessary.

 Malignancy is uncommon in young women, but thorough evaluation of a breast mass is warranted.
-Diagnostic mammography can be performed in women over 30 or other if there are other concerning features.
+Diagnostic mammography can be performed in women over 30 or if there are other concerning features on ultrasound in younger patients.
 Breast malignancies can be associated with nipple discharge, skin changes, or new nipple inversion.
 On exam, a malignancy will often feel hard and immobile with diffuse edges.